normenmueller/neoject/README.md

 - A `.cypher` file with graph data (usually `CREATE` statements)
 - Credentials for the running Neo4j database
-- A valid Bolt address to connect to the database instance
+- A valid Neo4j address (fka. *bolt* address to connect to the database instance

 Neoject connects to the database and executes the given file in a single transaction[^adl-sgl-trx].